 - Part shade.
 Best in well-drained, cool, moist, acidic soil.
 Has a shallow and wide spreading root system.

 - Hardy to USDA Zone 3 Native range from Nova Scotia to Minnesota and south to Georgia.

-- Acer pensylvanicum is one of about 14 Acer species known as a Stripebark or Snakebark Maples, most are native to Asia.
-It is the only Snakebark Maple native to North America.
+- Acer pensylvanicum is one of about 14 Acer species known as a Stripebark or Snakebark Maples (Section Macrantha).
+It is the only Snakebark Maple native to North America, all the other are native to Asia.
 Some of the more commonly available species include: A. capillipes, A. davidii, A. rufinerve and A. tegmentosum.